Fooodo / Docs

-Fooodo's integration surface is intentionally small.
+Fooodo's public integration surface is small and focused.
 This page documents what is open today, what is closed, and what is on the roadmap.

 What's open today